xebia/essentials/focused-interfaces.md

 ---

 layout: card
 category: realisation

 ---

 Write small and focused interfaces

 ---

-<p>Also known as the &lsquo;interface segregation principle&rsquo;.
-Many
-      specific interfaces are better than one combined general interface.</p>
+Also known as the &lsquo;interface segregation principle&rsquo;.
+Many specific interfaces are better than one combined general interface.

 ---

 ### Also known as